Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/README.md

 ## Architecture

-This application uses a Azure CosmosDB account, with the Gremlin API, as its sole datastore.
+This application uses a Azure Cosmos DB account, with the Gremlin API, as its sole datastore.
 There is a batch process which "spiders" npm for information about npm libraries, wrangles this JSON data, and then loads it into CosmosDB.
 There is also a web application, in the webapp/ directory, built with Node.js and Express which queries and displays the CosmosDB data.
 The open-source JavaScript library [D3.js](https://d3js.org) is used to visualize